engineerOfLies/EngineOfLies/README.md

 http://chipmunk-physics.net/
   Chipmunk for 2D collision handling

-For fmemopen compatibility on the MAC you may need *: http://www.dragonflybsd.org/download/
+For fmemopen compatibility on the MAC you may need: http://www.dragonflybsd.org/download/
   * though there are plans to remove this dependancy.